 30. Accepting bad deals from bad investors

 Finding someone to invest in your business is great, but sometimes the investor can forget who they are.
 At the end of the day, they are a service business to startups.
 So they shouldn’t be coming around all the time to see if they are getting their money's worth.

 Steve Blank, a Silicon Valley entrepreneur, thinks: “Investors and entrepreneurs are not interchangeable.
 It’s a symbiotic relationship of two alien species.
 VCs are actually managers of a very narrow and specific financial asset class.
 They take a risk in a way that no other financial manager does.
 And they do that incredibly well.
 But the people they take a risk on are actually artists.
 So that’s the story.”

 No wonder the relationship can get a little complicated sometimes.

 [Related Article - Why having a corporate sponsor is necessary for a startup in 2018]

 31. Ignoring the importance of a refined pitch

-One of the mistakes CEOs make is thinking their business plan is something they should be pitching to their VCs.
+One of the mistakes startup founders and CEOs make is thinking their business plan is something they should be pitching to their VCs.
 But that doesn’t really show what it is that you are going to be doing.
 Veteran entrepreneur of Silicon Valley Steve Blank says: “What you want to present is something very different, a lesson learned pitch: Here’s what we thought, here’s what we did, here’s what we found, so here’s what we are going to do next.
 Don’t show up with a ‘here’s where I am today’ pitch.
 Tell the narrative of what you originally think and what you learned.”

 32. Not getting a second set of eyes on your finances